SystemsApproach/5G/impl.rst

--  **Platform:** The base layer common to all configurations includes Kubernetes as the container management system and ONOS as the SDN controller, with Stratum loaded on to each switch.
-Both ONOS and the control applications it hosts run as a Kubernetes-managed microservices.
+-  **Platform:** The base layer common to all configurations includes Kubernetes as the container management system and ONOS as the SDN controller, with Stratum (an open source switch OS) loaded on to each switch.
+Both ONOS and the control applications it hosts run as Kubernetes-managed microservices.

 -  **Profile:** The deployment-specific collection of microservices and